t0gre/react-datepicker/packages/hooks/README.md

 #### `exactMinBookingDays: boolean | undefined (Default: false)`

-If `exactMinBookingDays` is true, then the range of dates is always the same as `minBookingDays`.
+If `exactMinBookingDays` is `true`, then the range of dates is always the same as `minBookingDays`.

 #### `firstDayOfWeek: 0 | 1 | 2 | 3 | 4 | 5 | 6 (Default: 1 - Monday)`

-With which day the week begins
+First day of the week.

 #### `isDateBlocked: (date: Date) => boolean`

-If `isDateBlocked` returns `true`, then the date is blocked
+If `isDateBlocked` returns `true`, then the date is blocked.

 ### `useDatepickerResult`